 From preschool to third grade, children learn to read; from fourth grade on, they read to learn.
 Once a child falls behind in reading, chances for academic and economic success are dramatically diminished.

-The mission of Hartford Jewish Coalition for Literacy (HJCL) is to build and improve the reading skills of pre-kindergarten to grade three educationally at-risk students in public school districts in Greater Hartford, CT.
+The mission of Federation's Children's Reading Partners (formerly Hartford Jewish Coalition for Literacy) is to build and improve the reading skills of pre-kindergarten to grade three educationally at-risk students in public school districts in Greater Hartford, CT.
 This is done by recruiting, training, and placing volunteers to read with these students, one-to-one or in small groups, on a consistent weekly basis.
-HJCL further expands the students' reading horizons through the annual donation of a book to each student and student's classroom.
+Children's Reading Partners promotes the use of books that help children develop emotional intelligence in order to cultivate a culture of kindness and empathy.
+Children's Reading Partners further expands students reading resources through the annual donation of a book to each student and that student's classroom.

 View our informational resource guide for details.

 NOTE: Every Children's Reading Partners volunteer must complete a reading mentor training led by a literacy specialist.
 To sign up for a training, please contact the Program Director at (860) 236-READ or email@example.com.